Overview

 This lab evaluated three credential-handling approaches within a serverless workload:

-- Hardcoded AWS access keys embedded directly in Lambda code
+1. Hardcoded AWS access keys embedded directly in Lambda code

-- Centralized credential storage using AWS Secrets Manager
+2. Centralized credential storage using AWS Secrets Manager

-- Runtime secret retrieval governed by IAM permissions
+3. Runtime secret retrieval governed by IAM permissions

-The Lambda function was used to:
+The Lambda workload was exercised to:

-- Create DynamoDB tables and insert items
+• Create DynamoDB tables and insert items

-- Retrieve and return table data
+• Retrieve and return table data

 The assessment focused on functional behavior, access control boundaries, and audit visibility rather than application logic.